 - 4. Use an editor to create an LDIF configuration file and save it as objspawn.cfg.
 Use the following example of a minimal LDIF configuration file: Configuration File Example: Minimal Configuration.
 Replace the sasCommand statement with the location of the SAS system. - 5.
-To start the objspawn.cfg configuration file, from a Unix system prompt enter the following command:
+To start the object spawner with the objspawn.cfg configuration file, from a UNIX system prompt enter the following command: